apache/cordova-docs/STYLESHEET.md

 Developers contributing to Cordova are already familiar with coding best practices.
-What you'll find here are best practices when writing tech doc addressed to Cordova's end users.
+What you'll find here are best practices when writing tech doc addressed to Cordova developers.

 There are two basic kinds of tech doc: reference content and expository "guide" content.
 Reference doc tends to be self-contained,